LalaSimon/LalaSimon/README.md

 - 👯 Frontend Developer at Pagaspot

-- 🔭 I’m currently working on [Chesslyze](https://github.com/LalaSimon/chesslyze)
+- 🔭 I’m currently working on Nest.JS development

 - ⚡ Fun fact **I'm in top 1% of players at Chess.com**